Ascension Providence Hospital - Curriculum

 On Call Duties

 We recognize that adequate personal time is essential to both a quality education and proper mental health.
 Given that the demands on time are rigorous in any Internal Medicine Residency Program, every effort is made to maximize time for reading and for time away from the Hospital.
-As a matter of policy all residency programs at Providence Hospital seek to limit call to no more than every fourth night.
-The Department of Internal Medicine currently limits calls to fifteen months of thirty six month curriculum.
+The Department of Internal Medicine has developed a "No call" policy.

 Residents are allowed 3 calendar weeks (15 working days) of vacation during the academic year.
 In addition, residents are allowed a maximum of 1 calendar week (5 working days) to attend an academic meeting.
 Residents may elect to take their vacation in one of two manners: